Jack-19/Fast-Lane-Detailing/README.md

 - Online enquiries
   Submit enquiries from the home section without the need to look for enquiry section.

+## Home page
+Although the project is one continous page I would describe the top section as the home page, this page contains the navigation bar at the top right hand side and the contact information on the top left hand size.
+It also contains my hero image as well as the company name, a brief description of what they do and an enquire button.
+It was important to give the user as much information as possible as soon as possible to provide a good user experience.
+The layout of the home page also makes the user want to scroll down to see more information or details.

+## About us
+The about us section is a very brief desription of the company and what they have to offer.
+This section was keep brief to provide a good user experience, rather tan fill the page with text.
+This section also displays four images when viewed on a desktop device, two images on a tablet device and no images on mobile view.

+## Valeting Packages
+This section shows the different valeting packages the company has to offer.
+The services are displayed via bootstrap cards in order to present the information clearly.
+On a desktop device the cards are displayed three wide, two wide with one centered underneath on tablet and one stacked on top of another on mobile view.

+## Detailing Packages
+This section shows the different detailing packages the company has to offer.
+The services are displayed via bootstrap cards to show the information clearly.
+The cards are displayed three wide on desktop device, two wide with one underneath on tablet and one on top of each other on mobile view.

+## New Vehicle Packages
+This section shows the different packages the company has to offer for new vehicles.
+The services are displayed via bootstrap cards in order to display the information clearly.
+The cards are displayed three wide on desktop view, two wide with one underneath on tablet view and one of top of each other on mobile view.

+## Training
+This section shows the different training packages the company has to offer.
+This is an extra service provided by the company other than car cleaning.
+The infomation on each training course is displayed via bootstrap cards to show information clearly.
+The cards are displayed three wide on a desktop device
+, two wide on a tablet device and one on top of each other on mobile view.

+## Booking request
+This section allows the user to make a booking online.
+Although the form is set up to transfer information to the code industry dump it could be set up to an database to professionally make bookings online.
+The form has a validator to enusre all required fields are filled out and are filled out with the correct information. i.e email address contains @.

+ ## Our Team
+ This sectin allows the user to see some of the employees at the company.
+This will create a feel of trust and therefore a good user experience.
+ The team members are displayed via bootstrap cards.
+On a desktop device they are displayed three wide, two wide with one underneath on a tablet and one on top of each other on mobile view.

+ ## Our Gallery
+ This section is to allow the user to see images of previous work carried out, again to gain trust and therefore a good user experience.
+ The gallery is laid out this way because when carrying out research on other detailing companys they all used a similar display.
+The images are all displayed responsively depending on which device/ screen size you are using.

+ ## Reviews
+ This section allows the user to see reviews from previous customers, this creates a feel of trust and therefore a good user experience.
+ By having good reviews on the website it will encourage potential customers to make a booking, therefore increasing the number of bookings.

+ ## Footer
+ This section using a bootstrap footer in order to create a professional end to the website.
+Its contains contact information, social media links and a email news letter sign up.
+This sign up is again linked to the code Institute form dump site, however this could easily be set up to a database.

 ## Featesures To Add
 As part of this project I created a Bootstrap courosel with four images, links and a brief description.
 I have since decided to leave it out of this project
 due to it not fitting in correctly with the flow of the page.
 For now I have removed the courosel so it will not be displayed, however I beileve it is a